 The dentist will inspect your teeth, gums and soft tissues.
 All details of your assessment are recorded and will become part of your patient record which provides the basis for your ongoing treatment and ensure that the dentist can track your dental health between visits over time.

 X‑rays are used to help detect early signs of tooth decay in areas not visible to the naked eye.
 X‑rays are able to detect decay under fillings or between teeth.
 They will also show abscesses and infections in the roots of teeth.

 In children, x‑rays can also help to show where their adult teeth will erupt or in adults where the wisdom teeth are.
 X‑rays are recommended every 9 to 24 months depending on various dental risk factors, including the history of decay, age and condition of your mouth.

 Gum disease is now the leading cause of tooth loss in adults in the UK.
 It is described as swelling, soreness or infection in the tissues which support the teeth.
-The dentist will use probes to measure the amount of gum present around the teeth and may take x-rays to determine if there has been any bone loss in your jaw.
-A good oral hygiene and regular appointments to the dentist and hygienist are the best possible ways to help avoid gum disease.
+The dentist will use probes to measure the amount of gum present around the teeth and may take X‑rays to determine if there has been any bone loss in your jaw.
+Good oral hygiene and regular appointments with both the dentist and the hygienist are the best possible ways to help avoid gum disease.

 Following your appointment, we will, if necessary, provide you with a full and detailed written treatment plan, detailing the various costs of options available to you.
 We will also discuss the payment options at the practice, Denplan and 0% finance.

-What to ensure that your teeth are healthy and strong, call Leigh Dental Centre, today on 01702 472929 and book a dental examination today.
+Want to ensure that your teeth are healthy and strong?
+Then call Leigh Dental Centre, today on 01702 472929 and book a dental examination today.